Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Additional Details on the DSF

 \section{Additional Details on the DSF}

 The LPV dynamics~\eqref{eqn:LTV} can also be written in a convolutional representation, i.e., $\mathbf{y} = \mathbf \Phi \mathbf{u}$, where the kernel $\mathbf \Phi$ is defined as

+and $\mathbf{u}$ and $\mathbf{y}$ stack the input and output tokens, respectively, over the full sequence length $i=0,\hdots, L$.
 Note that the kernel $\mathbf \Phi$ has the same dimensions as the attention matrix, i.e., $\textrm{softmax}(\mathbf{q}\mathbf{k}^\top)$ for softmax attention, and that the two matrices are equivalent, up to a scaling factor $W_V$.
-Using Lemma~1 in \citet{sieber2024understanding}, all considered masked attention can be written in the form given by~\eqref{eqn:LTV} as
+Accordingly, using Lemma~1 in \citet{sieber2024understanding}, all considered masked attention can be written in the form given by~\eqref{eqn:LTV} as

-where $\otimes$ denotes the Kronecker product and the transition dynamics $\Lambda_i$ are solely governed by a scalar defined through normalization terms in \eqref{eqn:Lambda_app}.
-The detailed derivation of softmax attention as an LPV system are provided in~\cite[Appendix~B]{sieber2024understanding}.
+retaining input-output equivalence.
+Thereby, $\otimes$ denotes the Kronecker product and the transition dynamics $\Lambda_i$ are solely governed by a scalar defined through normalization terms $\eta$ in \eqref{eqn:Lambda_app}.
+These normalization terms are given by $\eta(q_i, \mathbf{k}_i) = (\mathrm{elu}(q_i) + 1)^\top \sum_{j = 0}^{i}(\mathrm{elu}(k_j) + 1)$ for linear attention \cite{Katharopoulos2020} and as $\eta(q_i, \mathbf{k}_i) = \sum_{j=0}^i \exp(q_i^\top k_j)$ for softmax attention.
+In both cases, the normalization depends explicitly on the queries and keys.
+In contrast, norm attention resolves this dependence: its normalization can be defined directly as a general nonlinear function of $u$, for which we adopt the softplus function in our formulation.
+The detailed derivation of softmax attention as an LPV system is provided in Appendix~B of~\cite{sieber2024understanding}.